For the most part, experts agree that exercise is good for you.

 New exercises require the muscles to work harder to adapt, which in turn means greater weight loss and muscle build results.
 Additionally, a little creativity can keep your exercise fresh and fun rather than painfully boring.

 Be sure to adjust your routine to how much your body can take, rather than forcing yourself to live up to unrealistic expectations.
-Recovery
+Recover

 Fortunately, overtraining is fairly easy to cure – just give yourself the week off (or more).
 Although we don’t suggest you throw in the towel completely, every once in a while it is a good idea to give your body a break from the everyday wear and tear and allow it a chance to heal.